Random Ramblings

 Susana Rosende's Five Dogs I am proud.

-But, the true test will be Joey, who at 15's more finicky than the average two-year-old.
+But, the true test will be Joey, who at 15 is more finicky than the average two-year-old.

 Joey stares at his plate.